soumik12345/Radium/README.md

 ![](./assets/simple_cornell_box.png)

-Rendered at 5000 samples per pixel on Intel Core i5 8th Gen
+Rendered at 5000 samples per pixel and tool 19 minutes to render on Intel Core i5 8th Gen.

 ### 3 Spheres and before Sky (Rendered at 1000 Samples per Pixel)